 Read Also: 8 Budget AR-15 Options

-For the time being, shouldering is acceptable, but maybe something not recommended for a day at a public range.
-Also, use caution.
+All that behind us, for the time being, shouldering is acceptable, but maybe something not recommended for a day at a public range.
+Use caution.
 As history proves, the issue comes down to one factor—bureaucratic edict.
-Like a spring breeze, that could change direction in a moment’s notice, thus leave you in a perilous position if you’re not up to date.
+Like a spring breeze, that could change direction at a moment’s notice, thus leave you in a perilous position if you’re not up to date.